embly/embly/rust-example.md

 ### Write Bytes

 Writes can be written back.
-A spark is always executed by something.
-This could be a command line call, a load balancer or another spark.
-Writing to a comm will send those bytes back to the spark runner.
+A function is always executed by something.
+This could be a command line call, a load balancer or another function.
+Writing to a comm will send those bytes back to the function runner.

 ```rust
 use embly::Comm